App version: 0.1.0

 What Are Merchant Cash Advance Brokers?

-The fourth bullet in the bill of rights just described focuses on brokers.
-A merchant cash advance broker is someone who connects companies that need financing with funding companies that can provide them with the money they need.
-These brokers typically get paid on a commission basis.
-Merchant cash advance broker commissions and the ways in which these brokers treat customers can vary, as implied by the bullet point in the bill of rights.
+The fourth bullet in the bill of rights described above focuses on brokers.
+A merchant cash advance broker is someone who connects companies that need financing with funding companies that can provide them with the money they need.These brokers typically get paid on a commission basis.
+These commissions and the ways in which MCA brokers treat customers can vary, as implied by the bullet point in the bill of rights.
 If you decide to use a broker, you may want to choose one recommended by a trusted friend or colleague.

 Using Merchant Cash Advance Companies

 There are a number of reasons why a small business might want to use an MCA.
 Small businesses may decide to use an MCA to fill in gaps in cash flow and to cover unexpected expenses.
-Some might use one to tide over seasonal fluctuations and/or to buy inventory.
-This type of funding may also be appealing to startups, small businesses that don’t have much credit established yet, have poor credit, or don’t have collateral to put up, and companies that aren’t able to get more traditional forms of funding.
-This last group can include small businesses that need to get a merchant cash advance with bad creditIn general, merchant cash advance requirements are not complicated.
-But it’s important to talk to the specific funder you’re considering to find out what’s needed for your small business to begin to receive advances.
-And of course not all merchant cash advance companies are alike.
-Some offer higher limits than others; some are more open to companies with bad credit than others; and so forth.
-Since the field is so unregulated, it’s important to choose a reputable company that you can trust.
-It’s typically a good idea to check out an MCA company you’re considering with your local Better Business Bureau to see how it rates and whether there are any complaints against it.
+Some might use one to tide over seasonal fluctuations or to buy inventory.This type of funding may be right for you if you aren’t able to get more traditional forms of funding and need to get a merchant cash advance with bad credit.In general, merchant cash advance requirements are not complicated.
+But it’s important to talk to specific MCA providers to find out what’s needed for your small business to begin to receive advances.
+Not all merchant cash advance companies are alike.
+Some offer higher limits than others; some are more open to companies with bad credit than others; and so forth.Private merchant cash advance companies generally have less regulatory requirements than SBA loan lenders.
+It’s typically a good idea to check out an MCA company you’re considering with your local Better Business Bureau® to see how it rates and whether there are any complaints against it.

 Pros and Cons of Merchant Cash Advances

 As with just about any kind of small business funding, there are pros and cons to this option.
-Here are some of the most significant.
+Here are some of the most significant:

 Pros of MCAs